landnthrn/SmartAutoAction.ahk-by-landn.thrn/README.md

 # SmartAutoAction.ahk by landn.thrn

-A AutoHotKey automation far smarter than just a autorun.
+A AutoHotKey automation far smarter than just a autorun
-Allowing you to automate any one key software/game action.
+Allowing you to automate any one key software/game action

 ---